TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 1.  **Introduction to the lesson, and Warmup Activity**

     * Introduce the lesson to students
-        * Students will initially brainstorm alone
-        * Students can them pair up, and work in partners to prepare for, and conduct the interviews

     * Identifying local industry
         * Before students start thinking about who to interview, find out how much your students know about technology companies in your city or town.
 Spend some time to search online.
 Write on the board some examples of technology companies, or companies that have technology departments.